jtompkins/joshtompkins.com/_posts/2015-5-1-stop-returning-null.md

 This approach has an advantage over a standard null check - it makes your intentions clear.
 You can encounter a null value for a lot of reasons.
 Checking for `EmptyAccount` is a check for a specific kind of *nothing*.

 Of course, nothing in programming is free.
-Comparisons against a type are slower than normal object comparisons, so let's explore another approach that uses a simple comparison check.
+Comparisons against a type are (slightly) slower than normal object comparisons, so let's explore another approach that uses a simple comparison check.

 First, make `EmptyAccount` into a [singleton](http://csharpindepth.com/articles/general/singleton.aspx), and then expose the single instance of `EmptyAccount` through a static property on `Account:`